Deutsch: Kraut / Español: Hierba / Português: Erva / Français: Herbe / Italiano: Erba

 - Ecological Health: Herbs contribute to biodiversity and the stability of ecosystems.
 They are involved in pollination processes and serve as bioindicators for ecological research.

-- Landscaping and Gardening: Many herbs are cultivated for decorative purposes in gardens and parks due to their aromatic flowers and leaves.
+- Landscaping and Gardening: Many herbs are cultivated for decorative purposes in gardens and parks due to their Aromatic flowers and leaves.

 Weblinks